 When you’re there, try the Frog Leg Herbal Soup (S$9 for one frog, S$17 for two frogs, S$22 for three frogs).
 The herbs, goji berries, and red dates made the clear broth taste extremely homemade and nourishing for the body.
 The frogs were also fleshy and delectably chewy.

 Another winner was the Sesame Chicken (S$5.80/S$7.80).
 Cooked in a special black sauce made primarily from ginger and spring onion, the zup was thick but not overwhelming, and I could tell that sesame oil was used generously to cook this dish.

 I’m already planning my next visit!

 Nothing says supper in Singapore quite like some legit Indian cuisine.

 Finest Song Kee Fish Ball Noodle is the neighbour of Suriya Curry House, and is yet another great spot for night owls as it stays open till 2am.
-The recipe of the Fish Ball Noodle (S$4/S$6) is slightly not as great as the previous generation, but it’s overall still decent.
+The recipe of the Fish Ball Noodle (S$4/S$6) is not as great as the previous generation’s, but it’s overall still decent.

-Bouncy handmade fish balls, succulent fish dumplings (hee keow), and springy noodles warrant Song Kee the crowd and fame that it truly deserves.
+Bouncy handmade fishballs, succulent fish dumplings (hee keow), and springy noodles bring Song Kee the crowd and fame that it truly deserves.

 Yearning for a taste of Macau?
-Tai Lei Loi Kei offers a glimpse of classic dishes and snacks influenced by the Oriental and Portuguese, like the Polo Pork Bun (S$6.90) pictured above.
+Tai Lei Loi Kei offers a glimpse of classic dishes and snacks with Oriental and Portuguese influences, like the famous Bolo Pork Bun (S$6.90).

 A greasy pork patty is sandwiched between crusty, sweet buns, offering a good play of texture and flavours.
 However, the patty could be a little more tender.